ddieffen/CheapDifferentialProbe/README.md

 - TL0xx operational amplifier
 - 1% resistors
 - HV capacitors
-- an input protection ciruits
+- PTC and MOV for input surge protection
 - Trimmable resistors to tune the circuit

 A KiCad schematic and board is provided in this repository

+## Assumptions on the components

+I have resistors for which I do not know the voltage rating.
+I'll assume that they are rated for 200V each, the design aims to work on mains in Europe thus 230VAC RMS +/- 10% or a maximum peak value of 361Vpk let's say 400Vpk.
+I need to have, at bare minimum two resistors upfront.

 # Building the probe on breadbord

-## Testing the components
+## Testing the passive components

 In order to have a relatively good probe, components such as resistors, capacitors and even the operation amplifier must be characterized and selected in order to achieve best operation.